Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 525](images/question525.jpg)

--[ ] Branch lifetime: Long-lived.
+- [ ] Branch lifetime: Long-lived.
 Branch type: Feature.
--[ ] Branch lifetime: Short-lived.
+- [ ] Branch lifetime: Short-lived.
 Branch type: Integration.
--[x] Branch lifetime: Short-lived.
+- [x] Branch lifetime: Short-lived.
 Branch type: Feature.
--[ ] Branch lifetime: Long-lived.
+- [ ] Branch lifetime: Long-lived.
 Branch type: Integration.

 ### What will Azure DevOps use to authenticate with the tool?

-- [ ] certificate authentication.
+- [ ] Certificate authentication.
-- [x] a personal access token (PAT).
+- [x] Personal access token (PAT).
-- [ ] a Shared Access Signature (SAS) token.
+- [ ] Shared Access Signature (SAS) token.
 - [ ] NTLM authentication.

 ### You are configuring Azure Pipelines for three projects in Azure DevOps as shown in the following table.
 Which version control system should you recommend for each project?